IBM Cloud Docs

 Bucket access permissions

-• Object Writer.
-Required for all CI, CD, and CC pipelines to persist new evidence into buckets.
+• Assign the Object Writer role to CI, CD, and CC pipelines for writing evidence into buckets.

 When you use the Cloud Object Storage bucket as the evidence storage, the recommended permissions are Reader and Object writer.
-Permissions that have higher privileges might be harmful.
+Permissions with higher privileges (e.g., admin-level access) should be avoided to prevent accidental or malicious modification of your objects.

 Storage classes